-The NMSU Las Cruces campus is the home of over 20,000 students, faculty, staff, and residents during the school year.
-The Doña Ana Community College's Espina Campus is located on the Las Cruces campus and contains 7,000 additional students, faculty, and staff in its system, including those enrolled in the Arrowhead Early College High School operated by Las Cruces Public Schools.
+The NMSU Las Cruces campus is the home of almost 20,000 students, faculty, staff, and residents during the school year.
+The Doña Ana Community College (DACC) Espina Campus is co-located on the Las Cruces campus and contains thousands of additional students, faculty, and staff, including those enrolled in the Arrowhead Early College High School and Medical Academy (which is operated by Las Cruces Public Schools).

-Actually located outside the city limits of Las Cruces, NMSU is the largest land-grant university in the nation in terms of geographic size, thanks in part to the Chihuahuan Desert Rangeland Research Facility (better known as the College Ranch) and a host of other facilities and campuses throughout the state.
+Actually located outside the city limits of Las Cruces, the university is the largest land-grant university in the nation in terms of geographic size, thanks in part to the Chihuahuan Desert Rangeland Research Facility (better known as the College Ranch) and a host of other facilities and campuses throughout the state.
 These include the Leyendecker Research Facility, the Fabian Garcia Horticulture Center, and the Horse Farm, as well as DACC's East Mesa Campus, Gadsden Campus, Sunland Park Campus, and Workforce Development Center.
-All totaled, there are over 105 square miles of "campus" in Doña Ana County alone.
+All totaled, there are over 105 square miles of "NMSU" in Doña Ana County alone.